Plants that induce sleep can be grown indoors or outdoors.

 Chamomile has been known as a sleep aid for many years.
 Most people consume Chamomile via tea form.
 It can also be used as an essential oil form to vaporize for creating relaxing humid air in your sleeping space by the use of a diffuser.

 This plant has helped insomniacs get the sleep they so deeply desire.
 You can grow this plant indoors and dry out the leaves to make sleepy time tea.
-In its tea form, it will help you to relax as well keep away nightmares which are often a problem when sleep is non-existent.
+In its tea form, it will help you to relax as well as keep away nightmares which are often a problem when sleep is non-existent.

 To grow this plant indoors, you will need to keep it facing south.
 Keep the soil moist, but not too wet.
 You will need to water this plant at least once a week.